 A certain contest system contains n problemsets, numbered from 1 to n.
-Every problemset can be used for exactly one training.
 Sometimes, the coach wants to hold a training for a team of three of his students.
-For that, the coach has to assign a problemset for the training such that none of the students on the team took part in a training with the same set before.
+Every training uses exactly one problemset.
+The coach has to assign a problemset for the training such that none of the students on the team took part in a training with the same set before.
 In case this is impossible, the training is not conducted.